andreas0x41/coding-tutorial-obsidian/content/Python/2 Control Flow/5 Function.md

 variable value after usingGlobal(): 9 10709776
 ```

-> [!todo]- not exam relevant
-> Nonlocal is rarely used and not exam relevant.

 You can refer to a variable one layer outside of the current function using the `nonlocal`[[Python/1 General/8 Keyword|keyword]].

 ```python